sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 =========
 It is possible to mount SWIFT object storage as a file system.
 The :ref:`cloudfuse <cloudfuse>` page has more information.

-.. note:: **Note:** Since Cloudfuse only supports keystone V2 authentication, this will only work for users having a local keystone account.
+.. note:: **Important:** Since Cloudfuse only supports keystone V2 authentication, this will only work for users having a local keystone account.

 =========
 Duplicity